blackstoneDavidJ/Langtons-Ant-Multithreaded/README.md

 Program allows for lots and lots of ants to move on the screen at once!
 It is quite fun to watch as the do sometimes fight each other for territory!
 There are still some things that i'd like to fix but as of now I am quite pleased with the progress of this small project!
 Also very cool art can be created with this!
   - David

+*Update* June 29th
+- Fixed UI freezing bug during excecution of simulation
+- Added support to stop and clear the screen (seperate buttons now!)
+- Added support to have a custom background color
+- Program now runs in windowed fullscreen when launched

 ![Screenshot_74](https://user-images.githubusercontent.com/62959991/176577016-188e8302-2ee9-4ebb-8565-32a59a8ab5a3.png)
 ![Screenshot_70](https://user-images.githubusercontent.com/62959991/175842201-c05b7473-c340-47d6-85d6-e66f5f3bb572.png)
 ![Screenshot_69](https://user-images.githubusercontent.com/62959991/175842200-fdd2218b-5d33-4d5d-97c2-3339984be9b0.png)